-- It’s quiet, organized, has green open spaces (especially at LOHAS Park) and some lovely water views.
+- It’s quiet, organised, has green open spaces (especially at LOHAS Park) and some lovely water views

-- The French International School and Shrewsbury International School open new campuses here in August 2018
+- The French International School and Shrewsbury International School opened new campuses here in August 2018

 Ho Man Tin

-Originally a settlement for Portuguese colonialists, Ho Man Tin has always had a strong expatriate flavor, while remaining loyal to its local roots.
-Both convenient and accessible, it’s tipped for Hong Kong’s highest residential rent increases this year.
+Originally a settlement for Portuguese colonialists, Ho Man Tin has always had a strong expatriate flavour, while remaining loyal to its local roots.
+Both convenient and accessible, it’s tipped for Hong Kong’s highest residential rent increases.